Roeiazran/Procedural-programming/4-In-A-Row/README.md

-This programm is a 4 In a row game.
-Where the main Focuses is on working with 2d arrays.
+This programm is a 4 In a row game, Where the main Focuses is on working with 2d arrays.

 This game is a 2-player game where each player at is turn inserts a coin into a specific column and the first player with 4 consecutive coins in row col or diagonal wins the game.

 The programm provides additional feature such as: